yuanxzo/mCCFJ/README.md

 # mCCFJ
-<font size=20> A MATLAB Package for calculating seismic ambient noise cross-correlation and frequency-Bessel transformation. </font>
+## A MATLAB Package for calculating seismic ambient noise cross-correlation and frequency-Bessel transformation.

 In this package, these are two main functions, mCCFJ.correlate and mCCFJ.transform.